 The Past Chair is not directly elected, but assumes his/her position immediately after the ISCAS following his/her two-year term as Chair.
 The Past Chair must be a member of both the Committee and of the Circuits and Systems Society.
 The Past Chair serves a two-year term.

-The Vice-chair is responsible for organizing any and all BIOCAS Technical Committee-sponsored special sessions and workshops at ISCAS.
+The Chair Elect is responsible for organizing any and all BIOCAS Technical Committee-sponsored special sessions and workshops at ISCAS.
 He/She is also responsible for assisting the Chair in transacting the business of the committee.

-The Vice-chair will be elected by majority vote of the members of the Committee present at the annual meeting falling in the first year of the term of the current chair.
-The Vice-chair must be a member of the Committee and of the Circuits and Systems Society.
-He/She assumes the Vice-chair position immediately after the ISCAS of his/her election and serves a two-year term.
-The Vice-chair assumes the chairmanship of the Committee after the ISCAS following his/her two-year term.
+The Chair Elect will be elected by majority vote of the members of the Committee present at the annual meeting falling in the first year of the term of the current chair.
+The Chair Elect must be a member of the Committee and of the Circuits and Systems Society.
+He/She assumes the Chair Elect position immediately after the ISCAS of his/her election and serves a two-year term.
+The Chair Elect assumes the chairmanship of the Committee after the ISCAS following his/her two-year term.